HECVAT Compliance: Complete Guide [2026]

 Is HECVAT compliance mandatory?

 No. HECVAT is a voluntary assessment tool with no regulatory mandate.
-Most colleges and universities still require vendors to complete it as part of procurement, and vendors that skip the assessment risk being unable to progress through institutional review.
+Most colleges and universities require vendors to complete it as part of procurement, and skipping the assessment typically halts a vendor’s progress through institutional review.

 Is HECVAT a certification?

 No. HECVAT is not a certification.
-EDUCAUSE provides the workbook and guidance but does not certify vendors.
+EDUCAUSE provides the workbook and guidance without certifying vendors.
 Institutions evaluate completed responses against their own risk tolerance and procurement standards, and no credential is issued.

 Where can I download HECVAT?

-HECVAT 4 (current version: 4.1.5) is available directly from EDUCAUSE.
-Click the Download HECVAT 4 button on the page to access the Microsoft Excel workbook (.xlsx).
-It is free for everyone.
+HECVAT 4 (current version: 4.1.5) is available directly from EDUCAUSE as a free download.
+The Download HECVAT 4 button on the EDUCAUSE page provides the Microsoft Excel workbook (.xlsx).

 How does HECVAT relate to FERPA?

-FERPA is a federal law protecting student educational records.
 HECVAT addresses FERPA through Privacy tab question PRGN-01 (whether the solution processes FERPA-related data) and Case-Specific question OPEM-06 (on-premises FERPA-compliant handling).
-Completing HECVAT does not establish FERPA compliance, but it helps institutions identify vendors with the right controls to protect student records.
+FERPA itself is a federal law protecting student educational records.
+Completing HECVAT does not establish FERPA compliance, and the assessment helps institutions identify vendors with the right controls to protect student records.

 What compliance frameworks does HECVAT align with?

 HECVAT 4 includes specific question sets for HIPAA (HIPA-01–HIPA-29), PCI DSS (PCID-01–PCID-12), FERPA (PRGN-01), and GDPR/PIPL (INTL-01–INTL-05).
 For NIST CSF, DOCU-04 asks vendors whether they conform to a specific industry standard security framework such as NIST CSF, CIS Controls, or ISO 27001.
 AIPL-05 asks whether the vendor’s AI practices align with the NIST AI Risk Management Framework.
-GLBA lacks dedicated question IDs in the workbook, but its broader security and privacy requirements are reflected indirectly across the Organization, Product, and Infrastructure tabs.
+GLBA does not have dedicated question IDs in the workbook.
+Its broader security and privacy requirements appear indirectly across the Organization, Product, and Infrastructure tabs.

 Do institutions need both HECVAT and SOC 2?

 Many higher education institutions request both, since they serve different purposes.
 SOC 2 is an independent third-party audit that verifies a vendor’s controls; HECVAT is a self-assessment covering security, privacy, accessibility, and operations in the higher education context.
-A vendor’s SOC 2 report can support HECVAT review but does not replace the questionnaire.
+A vendor’s SOC 2 report can support HECVAT review without replacing the questionnaire.

 This content is for informational purposes only and does not constitute legal or compliance advice.
 See our full disclaimer.